Peron Peninsula: History

-Geographe expeditions of 1801 and 1803.
+Géographe expeditions of 1801 and 1803.
 The peninsula was used as a sheep station from the late 1880s until being purchased by the national government in 1990.
 In 1919 Peron Peninsula Station had a total area of 263000 acre divided into 25 paddocks and was stocked with 12,000 sheep.

 Peron Homestead Artesian Bore

 The Peron Historical Homestead is near Denham.

 It includes a visitor center.
 Peron Peninsula is part of the Carnarvon Basin, a geological structure lacking permanent fresh surface water.
 During the 1900s artesian bores were sunk to provide a greater quantity and quality of water.
 The resulting water comes up hot (35–60 °C) and has high salt and mineral content.